|

 still do not know the difference between Emmett Kelly and Emmett

-Kelly Jr. The confusion over identity aided my father’s
+Kelly Jr. This confusion over identity aided my father’s

-advancement as well as created angst for my grandfather and his
+advancement as well as created angst for my grandfather, his

 |